yaroslav-matala/stylelink-crm/README.md

 ### Facilitators and Support
 - **David Calikes** - Facilitator.
 His guidance and support were essential throughout the project.
-- **Kevin Loughrey** - Program Code Coach.
-His expertise greatly influenced the project’s success.
 - **Stephen Bevan** - Coursemate.
 His support during development was crucial and highly appreciated.
+- **Kevin Loughrey** - Program Coding Coach.
+His expertise greatly influenced the project’s success.
+- **John Rearden** - Program Coding Coach.
+Assisted with technical issues, ensuring a smooth workflow.

 ### Framework and Themes
 - The project uses the **Superhero theme** from **[Bootswatch](https://bootswatch.com)**, providing a clean and professional design.